Toronto Accommodations

 Old City Hall

-Amenities at The St. Regis Toronto include a juice bar, an indoor pool, a fitness center, a spa, skyline views, free WiFi, flat-screen TVs, iPod docks, stone-topped bathroom vanities, in-mirror bathroom TVs, free bottled water and tea / coffee machines.
-The St. Regis Toronto is close to Shangri-La Hotel.
+Amenities at The St. Regis Toronto include a juice bar, an indoor pool, a fitness center, a spa, skyline views, free WiFi, flat-screen TVs, iPod docks, stone-topped bathroom vanities, in-mirror bathroom TVs, free bottled water and tea / coffee machines. which is close to Shangri-La Hotel.

 Within feet: